OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/dynatrace.md

         ![Screenshot of the OutSystems LifeTime interface showing the log streaming configuration fields with Dynatrace as the Destination](images/log-streaming-dest-dyna-lt.png "Log Streaming Configuration in LifeTime with Dynatrace as the Destination")

         <div class="info" markdown="1">
-            **Note**: The new configuration format does not automatically update existing configurations.
+        Note: The new configuration format does not automatically update existing configurations.
 However, they remain functional without interruption.
         </div>

     * **For LifeTime version lower than 11.22.0**